rxing-core/rxing/README.md

 ## Incomplete
 The library has only been thurougly tested with the `BufferedImageLuminanceSource` source format.
 Using any other source is currently experimental and may result in unexpected or undefined outputs.
 This means that the feature flag used to enable the use of the `image` crate is currently on by default.
-Turning it off may result in unexpected results.
+The `Luma8LuminanceSource` is the second best tested library, and is the underpinning for the wasm based wrapper for the library.
+Consider `Luma8LuminanceSource` as a reasonable option if building the crate with the `image` feature turned off is desired.

 ## Example with helpers